 No prior Linux knowledge is required.
 You will learn everything from scratch!

 Your time and enthusiasm to learn.

 This course is targeted primarily at beginners.
 If you have more than a few years Linux experience, this course might not be for you.

-***Fully updated for 2022*** This Linux Administration course covers every major topic, including all important Linux commands, the Linux Filesystem, File Permissions, Process Management, User Account Management, Software Management, Networking in Linux, System Administration, Bash Scripting, Iptables/Netfilter Firewall, Linux Security and many more!
+***Fully updated for 2023*** This Linux Administration: The Complete Linux Bootcamp for 2023 every major topic, including using AI and Natural Language to administer Linux systems (ChatGPT & ShellGPT), all important Linux commands, the Linux Filesystem, File Permissions, Process Management, User Account Management, Software Management, Networking in Linux, System Administration, Bash Scripting, Iptables/Netfilter Firewall, Linux Security and many more!

 I’m constantly updating the course to be the most comprehensive, yet straightforward, Linux Administration course on the market!

 - Update: March 2023 – NEW Section: Using AI and Natural Language to Administer Linux Systems (OpenAI, ChatGPT & ShellGPT)